winglang/wing/tools/hangar/__snapshots__/test_corpus/valid/capture_resource_and_data.test.w_compile_tf-aws.md

       }
     }
     const data = new Set([1, 2, 3]);
-    const res = this.node.root.new("@winglang/sdk.cloud.Bucket", cloud.Bucket, this, "cloud.Bucket");
+    const res = this.node.root.new("@winglang/sdk.cloud.Bucket", cloud.Bucket, this, "Bucket");
-    const queue = this.node.root.new("@winglang/sdk.cloud.Queue", cloud.Queue, this, "cloud.Queue");
+    const queue = this.node.root.new("@winglang/sdk.cloud.Queue", cloud.Queue, this, "Queue");
     this.node.root.new("@winglang/sdk.std.Test", std.Test, this, "test:resource and data", new $Closure1(this, "$Closure1"));
   }
 }